 This approach creates a sounding board for us to reassess the validity of our decisions as change appears and we are forced to iterate our story and adjust the scope.

-Break away from the habit of writing user stories and bulleted list of acceptance criteria.
+Breakaway from the habit of writing user stories and a bulleted list of acceptance criteria.
 Stop demoing features and listing benefit statements.
-Tell a good story, and you’ll end up with a passionate team who works on product your customers Love.
+Tell a good story, and you’ll end up with a passionate team that works on a product your customers Love.

 Pixar | Disney